nixworks/public/news/2007/02/16/README.md

 _Context: Concurrent Resolution, George W. Bush, Iraq War, Iraq War troop surge of 2007, U.S. President, United States House of Representatives, non-binding resolution_

 ### [ An Italian judge has ordered 26 U.S. citizens, most of them CIA agents, to stand trial over the kidnapping of an Egyptian cleric in Milan in 2003. ](/news/2007/02/16/an-italian-judge-has-ordered-26-u-s-citizens-most-of-them-cia-agents-to-stand-trial-over-the-kidnapping-of-an-egyptian-cleric-in-milan-i.md)
-_Context: 2003, CIA, Hassan Mustafa Osama Nasr, Italian, Milan, United States_
+_Context: 2003, American, CIA, Hassan Mustafa Osama Nasr, Italian, Milan_

 ### [ Abu Ayyub al-Masri, the current leader of al-Qaeda in Iraq, has been wounded in fighting in Baghdad according to Arab TV stations; however, the U.S. government denied the report.](/news/2007/02/16/abu-ayyub-al-masri-the-current-leader-of-al-qaeda-in-iraq-has-been-wounded-in-fighting-in-baghdad-according-to-arab-tv-stations-however.md)
 _Context: Abu Ayyub al-Masri, Baghdad, al-Qaeda in Iraq_